 “At home, you can try a product that irritates the area, like something with a higher concentration of salicylic acid or a mixture of vitamins C, A, and B complex,” Dr. Lancer says.
 “Sometimes if you inflame a depressed, indented scar, the body will make its own collagen to repair it."
 If this doesn't get you the results you're looking for, you can visit your dermatologist for an injection.

 Try Peter Thomas Roth’s 40% Triple Acid Peel ($88).

-"It's important to realize that scars are normally treated in numerous sessions, they are hardly ever treated in one visit," Dr. Lancer says.
+"It's important to realize that scars are normally treated in numerous sessions.
+They are hardly ever treated in one visit," Dr. Lancer says.
 Your first professional treatment will probably be a topical product to soften and fade the scar, and the second treatment—about four to six weeks later is ideal, Dr. Lancer says—could be the same or it could be different.
-"A scar is one thing today and six weeks from now will be a different scar, so the approach to treatment should be different," he says.
+"A scar is one thing today, and six weeks from now, it will be a different scar, so the approach to treatment should be different," he says.

 Next up, check out this filler that hide scars in a flash.